yig/graphics101-raycasting/README.md

 occurs and `.valid = false` otherwise.
 Remember that the incoming ray's point `.p` and direction `.d` are in world-space.
 Convert them into object-space by multiplying them by `Shape`'s method `transformInverse()`.
+It should be matrix times vector, not vector times matrix.
 Transformation matrices are 4x4, since they make use of homogeneous coordinates to perform translation.
 The homogeneous coordinate of a point should be 1,